Chicago-Preservation/Map/User_Feedback_Survey.md

 ---

 <p>
   <strong>We’re committed to making Mapping Chicago Preservation a valuable and evolving resource.</strong> We recognize that digital platforms require ongoing maintenance, updates, and sustainable infrastructure, yet resources for long-term preservation and accessibility remain a challenge across digital humanities initiatives.
 While we strive to maintain accuracy and relevance, this platform is a work in progress.
-Some datasets may be incomplete or require updates over time, and we welcome feedback, collaboration, and contributions to enhance the project’s longevity.
 </p>

 <p>